Prepare for Experience

 Overview

-The purpose of the Internship Scholarship Program is to increase student access to experiential learning, supporting preparation for the job market and helping offset potential financial hardships associated with unpaid internships.
+Internship experience supports career exploration and improves job prospects after graduation, in addition to providing an important financial benefit to students.
+However, not all internships are paid, which can create barriers to participation.
+The Internship Scholarship Program is intended to increase student access to experiential learning, supporting preparation for the job market and helping offset potential financial hardships associated with unpaid internships.

-As such, award selections are not made solely based on applicants’ previous experiences, but rather on the following criteria addressed in the student's application:
+Award selections are made based on the following criteria addressed in the student's application:

-- Financial need and impact of scholarship award.
+• Financial need and impact of the scholarship award.

 Key Dates